CFTs on Riemann Surfaces of genus $g\geq 1$: The Virasoro -point function

 \begin{theorem} We consider the $(2,5)$ minimal model on a genus $g=2$ hyperelliptic Riemann surface

 There are exactly $4$ parameters, given by $\1$ and $\langle T(x)\rangle$, and all other constants in the two-and three-point function are known. \end{theorem}

 \begin{proof} W.l.o.g.\ $n=5$.
 In this case the two-point function in the $(2,5)$ minimal model has been determined previously, up to one constant, cf.\ Example \ref{example: (2,5) minimal model for n=5}.
-In the three-point function, only $P^{(0)}(x_1,x_2,x_3)$ is present.
+In the three-point function, there is only one polynomial $P^{[1]}(x_1,x_2,x_3)$, of degree $n-3$ in each of $x_1,x_2,x_3$, free to choose.
 Set

 The constraint eq.\ (\ref{(2,5) minimal model}) provides the knowledge of